quantumlib/Stim/README.md

 First, the stabilizer tableau that is being tracked is inverted.
 The tableau tracked by Stim indexes how each qubit's X and Z observables at the current time map to compound observables at the start of time (instead of mapping from the start of time to the current time).
-This is done so that the sign of the current-time observables is always known.
+This is done so that the sign of the tracked observables directly store the measurement result to return when a measurement is deterministic.
-As a result, deterministic measurements can be resolved in linear time instead of quadratic time.
+As a result, deterministic measurements can be completed in linear time instead of quadratic time.

-Second, when producing multiple samples, the initial stabilizer simulation is used to analyze and compile the circuit into an equivalent form where qubit collapse events are replaced by a Pauli product error applied with 50% probability, all measurements have a known default result, and errors are accumulated into a "Pauli frame" that propagates through the circuit flipping (or not) these default measurement results.
-Tracking a single Pauli frame, instead of every single stabilizer, improves the worst case running time by a factor of n where n is the number of qubits.
+Second, when producing multiple samples, the initial stabilizer simulation is executed without noise in order to create a reference sample.
+Once a reference sample from the circuit is available, all that is needed is to track a Pauli frame through the circuit, using the original sample as a template whose results are flipped or not flipped by the passing Pauli frame.
+As long as all errors are probabilistic Pauli operations, and as long as 50/50 probability Z errors are placed after every reset and every measurement, the Pauli frame can track these errors and the resulting samples will come from the same distribution as a full stabilizer simulation.
+This optimization ensures every gate has a worst case complexity of O(1), instead of O(n) or O(n^2).

 Third, the simulator states are operated on using 256-bit-wide SIMD instructions.
 This makes basic building block operations extremely fast, particularly considering that the relevant operations tend